hchiam/learning-css/README.md

       - When one is positive and one is negative, they'll be added together to cancel each other out (instead of comparing absolute values).
       - Similarly, if there's multiple positive and negative margins to overlap, take the most positive and most negative margins and add those.
       - So if you want a child to be lower down inside its parent, you might want to add top padding to the parent instead of trying to incorrectly add top margin to the child.
+      - But where this analogy breaks down: while margin "distancing" collapses/overlaps in the block direction, but oddly "add" (don't overlap) in the inline direction.

 - https://github.com/hchiam/huckleberry